Related: Squarespace Review – 2023

 WordPress caters to features that are not considered a basic need of a site, a feature that goes beyond a product page or a portfolio.

-For example, if you are searching for an SEO plugin, Yoast SEO is one solution from the thousands of WordPress plug-ins to help you fine-tune our SEO practices.
+For example, if you are searching for a WordPress SEO plugin, Yoast SEO is one solution from the thousands of WordPress plugins to help you fine-tune our SEO practices.

 - Besan Block allows you to add responsive charts and data blocks to your posts and pages.

 - BuddyPress allows you to build your social community within your website.
-It features help you grow members and allows people to connect and make new friends.
+Its features help you grow members and allow people to connect and make new friends.

-- Akismet will auto-filter your comments and pull out any that resemble spam and will reveal misleading URLs.
+- Akismet will auto-filter your comments, pull out any that resemble spam, and reveal misleading URLs.
 It does allow you to review all flagged comments before getting rid of them.